chrisnoonan98675/site/_posts/2014-09-04-install-xl-deploy-as-a-windows-service.markdown

 - system administration
 ---

+There are several options for installing XL Deploy and XL Release as a service.

 ## Install XL Deploy using Tanuki Java Service Wrapper

 To install XL Deploy as a Windows service using [Tanuki Java Service Wrapper Community Edition](http://wrapper.tanukisoftware.com/doc/english/download.jsp):